Home - Book Preview

 "That's a firm position," Sullivan said slowly.

 "It's the rule," Quinn said again.
 "I don't mean it like I'm complaining.
-I mean it like—it's not right to get things and not pay for them."
+I mean it like—it's not right to get things and not pay for them. "

 "I'll talk to the Colonel," he said finally.
-"When he gets back."
+"When he gets back. "

 "Okay," Quinn said.

-He excused himself and took the plates to the kitchen, loaded them in the dishwasher with the same attention he'd given to the lunch dishes.
-He thanked Maria again at the kitchen door, a small sincere thanks, and went upstairs.
+He excused himself and took the plates to the kitchen, loaded them in the dishwasher with the same attention he'd given to the lunch thanked Maria again at the kitchen door, a small sincere thanks, and went upstairs.

 The room was exactly as he'd left it.

-This still registered, faintly—the expectation, built over years, that your absence created an opportunity.
-He stood in the doorway for a moment, noting the unchanged quality of the space, and then went in and sat on the window seat and looked at the fountain lit in the dark below.
+This still registered, faintly—the expectation, built over years, that your absence created an stood in the doorway for a moment, noting the unchanged quality of the space, and then went in and sat on the window seat and looked at the fountain lit in the dark below.

 You always pay for what you get.